You’ve got questions, we’ve got answers.

-You’ve got questions, I’ve got answers.
-Here are some of the questions I’ve been asked about my work.
-If you don’t see yours, please send me an email and I’ll do my best to answer it for you.
+Here are some of the questions we’ve been asked about our work.
+If you don’t see yours, please send us an email and we’ll do our best to answer it for you.

 This sounds interesting but I’ve never used a graphic facilitator before.

-I hear you.
+We hear you.
 This is the kind of thing that once you see it in action you totally get it and until then it’s hard to imagine.
-I can tell you that every meeting, conference or event I’ve been involved with, people are blown away by how interesting, integral and valuable graphic facilitation is.
-They vow never to have a meeting without me again.
+We can tell you that every meeting, conference or event we’ve been involved with, people are blown away by how interesting, integral and valuable graphic facilitation is.
+They vow never to have a meeting without us again.

 Is graphic facilitation distracting?